dotnet/docs-maui/docs/migration/custom-renderers.md

 :::image type="content" source="media/move-renderer-files.png" alt-text="Move your renderer files.":::

-However, if you're solution has separate projects per-platform, then you should move the platform-specific implementation files into the corresponding projects.
+However, if your solution has separate projects per-platform, then you should move the platform-specific implementation files into the corresponding projects.

 ## Modify using statements and other code